Canada: Popular destination for international students

 Canadian people are known for being extremely friendly and polite, so you should have no trouble fitting in after arriving.

 Canada is known for its cool climate, with four very distinct seasons.
-Temperatures can soar to 35°C (95°F) and higher in summer, while in winter temperatures can drop as low as -25°C (-13°F).
+Temperatures can soar to 35°C (95°F) and can get rise higher still during summer.
+During winter temperatures can drop as low as -25°C (-13°F).

 The wind chill can make it feel much colder than the stated temperature.
 Make sure you have plenty of bulky clothing to keep you warm in the depths of winter!